CoolGuy1945/ITAssignment/README.md

 Below is my IT assignment for this assessment.
 I have completed options 1, 2, 3, 4, and 6 and they have been attatched accordingly.
 ## The files are organised below:
 ### Option 1:
-This with Which you are reading is Option 1.
+This with which you are reading is Option 1.
 ### Option 2:

 ### Option 3: